How To Make The Kids Greens Powder More Drinkable (For Adults Too)!

 Fruit & vegetables juiced, just add a tsp of Pondy & ice.
 Celery, cucumber, mint, lemon, lime, etc to keep it green & sugar free, but still a bit flavoured.
 Or you can add in some yummier things if you need, like banana / kiwi / pineapple.

-2 wedges or 1 half a lemon, squeezed into the shaker bottle & then throw the peel in as well.
+Squeeze of lemon2 wedges or 1 half a lemon, squeezed into the shaker bottle & then throw the peel in as well.
 Rinse your teeth after lemony drinks & juices to protect your enamel.

-Lime (same as lemon)
+Lime (same as lemon).

 With a fork, mash 1/2 a banana in a bowl with approx 1/6 to 1/4 of a tsp of greens (good way to get greens into bubs if you don’t have a blender)!